 Interest from Bitcoin and other cryptocurrencies can be earned in a number of ways.
-In the current era of zero or even negative interest rates, many investors have ventured outside the traditional financial system in search of a positive yielding returns.
-A crypto interest account can for some individuals be the solution for rock-bottom yields.
+Even as interest rates rise, some investors have ventured outside the traditional financial system in search of higher yields.
+An interest-bearing crypto account may be one option.

 But the crypto investing ecosystem is still young.
 Bitcoin was created in 2009, making the technology only twelve years old as of 2021.
 Platforms that offer a type of bitcoin savings account are newer still.

 For this reason, investors would do well to first learn crypto basics and conduct their own due diligence when looking to earn interest on crypto.
 The ways to go about earning that yield range from high-risk and questionable to lower-risk and reasonable.
 Choosing one method over another could mean the difference between earning a stable yield and losing 100% of the savings offered.

 When it comes to long-term crypto holdings, investors can choose between several options.
 Two of the best options might be a bitcoin savings account or a cold storage crypto wallet.
 Each of these come with their pros and cons.

 The main benefit of a cold storage wallet would be security.
 The term “cold storage” refers to funds that have been taken offline where hackers and thieves can’t access them.
 Bitcoin can be stored in this manner for extended periods of time.
 Cold storage is thought to be among the safest methods possible to store crypto.

 Recommended: Cold Wallet vs. Hot Wallet

 The main benefit of a bitcoin savings account would be earning a steady return on those savings.
 While coins in cold storage might be safe, they won’t be earning anything beyond their potential increase in value.
 Using one of the potential methods to earn interest on crypto ensures that the coin gets put to work generating passive income for an investor rather than sitting idle indefinitely.